Skip to content

 Get a fresh copy of the abra source code from here.

 Install direnv, run cp .envrc.sample .envrc, then run direnv allow in this directory.
-This will set coopcloud repos as private due to this bug..
 Or you can run go env -w GOPRIVATE=coopcloud.tech but I'm not sure how persistent this is.

 Install Go >= 1.16 and then: